marisombra-dev/ContextForge/README.md

 **Current status**

-Proof of concept targeting Skyrim SE, using MinAI for game state awareness.
+Proof of concept targeting Skyrim SE, using a lightweight custom ESP for game state awareness.

 The architecture is designed from the ground up to be game-agnostic.
 Every new plugin the community builds extends your DM's reach into a new world.
 Someone who loves Elden Ring builds the Elden Ring plugin.
 Someone who loves Baldur's Gate 3 builds that one.
 The framework grows more powerful every time someone scratches their own itch.